Surfshark Chromecast Guide: How to Use Surfshark on Chromecast

 Does Chromecast Work with Surfshark Directly?

 Chromecast itself does not support VPN apps directly.
 That means you cannot download Surfshark on Chromecast like you would on a phone or smart TV.
-But that does not mean you cannot use them together.

 The solution is to install Surfshark on the device that is casting content or on the router.
 This way, your Chromecast traffic will go through the VPN as well.